rdicrist/extinguish/README.md

 	+Topics and Subtopics can be edited via “topic.csv” and “subtopic.csv” found at the root.
 Can be updated by re-seeding.
 	+Added tip moderation with approve and delete controls.
 	+Added wildcard tip search (searches title and body).
+	+Moderators can now add topics or subtopics in-app.
 	*Reworked tip submission form to auto populate subcategory via js.
 	-Removed new tip page, consolidated new and index pages.
 	-Tips no longer displayed in table.
 ####  **+User page**
 	+Re-added user detail page and edit page.
 Now only visible to the current user.
 	+User’s moderation status now visible on their details page.
-	+If a user is a moderator their page has a "Moderator" caption +Added confirmation message for account deletion.
+	+If a user is a moderator their page has a "Moderator" caption.
+	+Added confirmation message for account deletion.
 ####  ***Flash-messages**
 	+Added new background colors to fit color scheme.
 Added shadow.
 Misc. styling.
  	+Standardized flash messages and thredded alerts to use similar styling.
 ####  ***Forms**
-	+Added misc. placeholder text to improve UX
+	+Added misc. placeholder text to improve UX.
 ####  ***Forums**
 	+Added lock icon (from new version of thredded) to locked threads.
 	+New user’s posts not visible until posts or user’s approved by moderator.